xen-project/xen/docs/misc/xenstore-paths.markdown

 ### Platform Feature and Control Paths

+#### ~/control/sysrq = (""|COMMAND) [w]

+This is the PV SysRq control node.
+A toolstack can write a single character representing a magic SysRq key understood by the Linux kernel.
+The guest acknowledges a request by writing the empty string back to the command node.

+This protocol is Linux only.

 #### ~/control/shutdown = (""|COMMAND) [w]

 This is the PV shutdown control node.
 A toolstack can write various